finos/rune-dsl/documentation/documentation.rst

 Purpose
 """""""

-In the case when arguments need to be formed through further transformation based on model attributes, a ``function`` can be specified to provide that transformation.
-This is the case of the ``CalculationPeriod`` and ``ResolveRateIndex`` used to form some of the arguments in the above example.
+When calculation arguments need some further transformation of model components, a ``function`` can be specified to provide that transformation.
+This is the case of the ``CalculationPeriod`` and ``ResolveRateIndex`` functions used to build some of the arguments in the above example.

 The model only specifies that such function is required but Rosetta does not provide an implementation of those functions.
 It is the responsibility of model applications to provide an actual implementation where those functions are used.

 Syntax
 """"""

+The ``function`` syntax specifies the inputs and outputs of the function and their respective types.
+Both inputs and outputs can be multiple.
+Components of the function output are accessed using the ``->`` indirection in the same way as the model tree.

 .. code-block:: Java